 “An utterly compelling and challenging ride, Dead Cells is a dense and consistently evolving game that is what every budding Early Access game should aspire to become.”

-6. Devil May Cry 5
+8. Devil May Cry 5

 To say that not everybody saw eye-to-eye on DmC, the previous entry in the series, would be an understatement.
 Learning from some of the game’s harshest critics, Capcom and series mainstays took over development of the franchise once again with the hugely impressive Devil May Cry 5 in 2019.

-With three playable characters and an attitude that belongs in the pages of an early noughties comic book (in a good way), Devil May Cry 5 is about as bombastic and outright fun a single-player game you can get on your PS4.
+With three playable characters and an attitude that belongs in the pages of an early noughties comic book (in a good way), Devil May Cry 5 is about as bombastic and outright fun a single player game you can get on your PS4.
 If you’ve been having a bad day, the game really excels at making you feel like a badass.

 “Multiplayer and loading screens aside, Devil May Cry 5 is exactly what it was meant to be and more.
 With a great plot, beautiful visuals, and near perfect gameplay, Capcom delivers possibly the best Devil May Cry to date.”

-Developer: id Software Publisher: Bethesda Exclusive?
-No
+Developer: id Software

 It is DOOM at its purest, a tour de force of violence and metal that makes you feel like peak Dolph Lundgren riding a polar bear into the battle.
-Sure, it’s short, but if it’s cathartic demon slaying you want, there’s no reason why it can’t be a stress reliever you dip in and out of.
+DOOM Eternal is such a frenetic, fluid step up that it even makes DOOM 2016 hard to go back to, the new mechanics that essential to the fun.

-8. Dying Light
+10. Dying Light

-Developer: Techland Publisher: Techland Publishing/WB Games Exclusive?
-No
+Publisher: Techland Publishing/WB Games